After Filtering 50+ Gallons, Our Tests Show Faucet Water Filters Don’t Have To Be Expensive

 Water Contaminants

 • Chlorine and chloramine are two common substances used to disinfect public water supplies.
-They help to make the water safe to drink, but if the levels of chlorine and chloramine are too high, they can cause eye and nose irritation as well as stomach discomfort.
+They help make water safe to drink, but if the levels of chlorine and chloramine are too high, they can cause eye and nose irritation as well as stomach discomfort.
 Due to their use in water treatment, these contaminants can be found in the drinking water of most communities.

 • Fluoride is another chemical that some municipalities choose to add to the drinking water because fluoride, in small amounts, may be good for dental health.
 However, if the level of fluoride increases, it can actually cause pitting and staining of tooth enamel or even bone issues in adults who have experienced long-term exposure.
 Naturally occurring fluoride can also sometimes be found in groundwater sources in the western United States and around the Great Lakes regions.